 Raj Parker is an Associate Member at Matrix Chambers and a part-time judge and arbitrator.
 He has conducted many investigations into governance and conduct issues in many different sectors for over 30 years.
 He has extensive experience in financial markets and regulatory investigations.
 Before joining Matrix he was a Partner at Freshfields for 23 years, where he specialised in international commercial and financial services dispute resolution.

 The FCA Board – and its Audit and Risk Committees – will oversee the implementation of the recommendations of this and the LCF Review (led by Dame Elizabeth Gloster).
 In July 2021, we issued an update alongside our annual report.
 In December 2021, we provided a full report on our work against each recommendation.
-We will publish a final update within our 2022 annual report.
+Our implementation work concluded in June 2022 and is now subject to an assurance review carried out by an independent function in the FCA.

 We will update this website with the progress of our continuing transformation programme.